ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/1.16.x/datagen/intro.md

 	}
 }
 ```

+`GatherDataEvent` holds four important booleans that check whether the generator should run client JSONs, server JSONs, developement data, and dump reports.
+We will be specifying which providers are associated with which boolean as these tutorials goes on.

 > Note: I make the data generator a parameter since there will be multiple calls to it, so it saves some resources.